 Home -> Calculators - > Borrow to Invest Calculator

-Borrowing to invest is NOT advised for a novice investor - please read our article on Borrowing to Invest.
+Borrowing to invest is NOT advised for a novice investor, and the current high interest rates are a definite disincentive for borrowing - please read our article on Borrowing to Invest.
 The article will also tell you the situations where the interest will not be deductible.

 The Borrow To Invest Calculator will retain your data on your computer so you don't have to re-enter it the next time you use the calculator.
 See below re printing the results.

 This calculator helps you to see the advantages of borrowing to invest in stocks and exchange traded funds (ETFs).
 You can input different interest rates, rates of return and other data to compare scenarios.
 You will be provided with details of net after tax income for two different cases - borrowing to invest, or doing nothing.
 The calculator works for all provinces and territories, including Quebec.